mmerickel/michael.merickel.org/2011/6/21/tictactoe-and-long-polling-with-pyramid.rst

 gevent
 ------

-gevent is an asychronous framework, but it has the unique ability to allow the developer to almost completely ignore the fact that the code is executed asynchronously.
+gevent is an asynchronous framework, but it has the unique ability to allow the developer to almost completely ignore the fact that the code is executed asynchronously.
 Your code will run on an event loop using greenlets which feel like real threads, but are very light weight, trivial to spawn, and run